simonvomeyser/simple-web-dev/resources/markdown/testing-vue-in-laravel-with-jest.md

 This is also the reason for the [transform statements](#transform-statements) in our `jest.config.js` file.

-You guest it: If we use Babel, we will need *another* config file to tell what and how we actually want to do transformations.
+You guessed it: If we use Babel, we will need *another* config file to tell what and how we actually want to do transformations.

 ![Oprah screaming "you get a config file, and you get one"](https://res.cloudinary.com/simonvomeyser/image/upload/v1606575288/testing-vue/oprah.png)